cobblucas/LDC/wp-content/plugins/advanced-custom-fields-table-field/readme.txt

 * table header (option)
 * add and remove table columns and rows
 * change order of columns and rows by dragging
+* to move to the next cells editor press key: tab
+* to move to the previous cells editor press key: shift + tab

+=== Output Table HTML ===

-To display the table fields data as an html table you can start with the following code.
+To render the table fields data as an html table in one of your template files you can start with the following basic code example:

 `
 $table = get_field( 'your_table_field_name' );